Stretch to stretch, dust to dust: lower-value local $H_{0}$ measurement from two-population modelling of type Ia supernovae: Introduction

 Due to the fact that Cepheids are observed only in young late-type galaxies, the SH0ES programme introduces a strong implicit selection bias in type Ia supernova environments.
 With type Ia supernovae from the Hubble flow found in galaxies of all morphological types, the calibration galaxies (those with observed Cepheids and type Ia supernovae) do not constitute a representative sample of the Hubble flow.
 The SH0ES team attempts to mitigate the selection bias by restricting the Hubble flow to galaxies resembling those in the calibration sample \citep{Riess2022}.
 However, their extinction model is trained on the unrestricted Hubble flow data and then extrapolated to the calibration galaxies \citep{Popovic2021,Brout2022}.

 The extinction model employed in the Pantheon+ supernova compilation \citep{Brout2022} and subsequently used by \citep{Riess2022} to measure the Hubble constant ascribes different total-to-selective extinction coefficients to host galaxies with stellar mass larger or smaller than $10^{10}M_{\odot}$ \citep{Brout2021}.
-The B-band extinction coefficient measured from high stellar-mass host galaxies in the Hubble flow is $R_{\rm B}\approx 3$.
-Despite the fact that these galaxies consists predominantly of early morphological types, the model extrapolates the same extinction coefficient to the corresponding high stellar-mass calibration galaxies, which happen to make up 70 per cent of the entire calibration sample.
+The B-band extinction coefficient measured from high stellar-mass host galaxies in the cosmological sample is $R_{\rm B}\approx 3$ \citep{Popovic2021}.
+Despite the fact that the high-mass bin contains both early- and late-type host galaxies with comparable fractions, the model extrapolates the same extinction coefficient to the corresponding high stellar-mass calibration galaxies, which happen to make up 70 per cent of the entire calibration sample.
 The extrapolated extinction coefficient agrees neither with the most likely value of $R_{\rm B}\approx 4$ expected in the calibration galaxies as close analogs of the Milky Way \citep[with average $R_{\rm B}$ ranging between 4.1 and 4.3][]{Fitzpatrick2007,Schlafly2016} nor with the extinction curve employed by \citet{Riess2022} for extinction corrections in Cepheids ($R_{\rm B}=4.3$) nor with recent extinction measurement for NGC 5584, a SH0ES calibration galaxy \citep{Murakami2025}.
-It is therefore not surprising that this approach results in an intrinsic tension with distances measured from Cepheids \citep{Wojtak2024}.
+It is therefore not surprising that this approach results in an intrinsic tension with distances measured from Cepheids, where the 12 reddest ($c>0$) supernovae with $R_{\rm B}\approx 3$ (29 per cent of all calibrators) are $2.3\sigma$ fainter relative to random subsamples of equal size \citep{Wojtak2024}.
 This tension can be eliminated by assuming consistently the same Milky Way-like extinction coefficient in all calibration galaxies.
 The correction improves the fit quality in the calibration data block and results in a decrease of the derived Hubble constant by $1.7$~km~s$^{-1}$~Mpc$^{-1}$ (30 per cent of the SH0ES-Planck difference) or $2.9$~km~s$^{-1}$~Mpc$^{-1}$ (50 per cent of the SH0ES-Planck difference) for an independently modelled distribution of reddening in the calibration sample \citep{Wojtak2024}.
 Comparable corrections were obtained by \citet{Rigault2015} from modelling an empirical relation between type Ia supernova brightness and host-galaxy star formation rate, and quantifying the impact of the apparent difference between the calibration sample and the Hubble flow on the Hubble constant determination, based on early SH0ES data from \citet{Riess2011}.
-These studies show that the environmental effects are likely underestimated in the SH0ES measurement of the Hubble constant and give rise to a bias which is comparable to the difference between the SH0ES and Planck values of the Hubble constant.
+These studies show that the environmental effects are likely underestimated in the SH0ES measurement of the Hubble constant and give rise to a bias which may account for up to 50 per cent of the difference between the SH0ES and Planck values of the Hubble constant.